Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 For the Algarve, I travel with the following setup:

-- Board: Twintip 136cm for flat water, directional for wave riding days
+- Twintip 136cm for flat water, directional for wave riding days

-- Helmet & Vest: Always included – some of the spots have rocks.
+- Helmet & vest: Always with you – some of the spots have rocks.

 - Drone: Drone for recordings after the session